 Zach appreciates the opportunity to counsel men who struggle to adapt to the twenty-first century work environment where different skillsets are valued.
 And, on the other side, to work with businesses and organizations in creating healthy work environments.
 He knows the stress new challenges and past experiences can have on mental health and is available for individual and group counseling.
 No experience is going to be the same, but every experience deserves the same amount of care and attention.

 You can hear about Zach’s work with businesses and individuals on the Revealing Men podcast.
-His most recent post on fatherhood and intimacy can be found on the Men’s Resource Center blog.
 For more information about in-person and remote counseling, contact the Men’s Resource Center online or call at (616) 456-1178.